stefaniemuff/statlearning/9SVM/9SVM.knit.md

 $$
 where $\gamma$ is a positive constant (a tuning parameter).

-\vspace{2mm}
+\vspace{1mm}

-* Interestingly, the radial kernel computes the inner product in a infinite dimensional feature space.
-But, this does not give overfitting because some of the dimensions are "squashed down"
+* Interestingly, the radial kernel computes the inner product in a very high (infinite) dimensional feature space.
+But, this does not give overfitting because some of the dimensions are "squashed down" (but we have the parameter $\gamma$ and the budget parameter $C$ that we have to decide on).

-\vspace{2mm}

-* We have the parameter $\gamma$ and the budget parameter $C$ to decide on.

-\vspace{2mm}
+\vspace{1mm}

 * Connection to a multivariate normal density, where $\gamma \propto 1/\sigma^2$ ($\sigma^2$ variance in normal distribution).
 If $\gamma$ is small (similar to large variance in the normal distribution) the decision boundaries are smoother than for larger $\gamma$.